Your Kitchen Lab

 • 30 g butter , softened

-• 1 tsp vanilla extract
+• 1 teaspoon vanilla extract

-• 2 tbsp strawberry filling
+• 2 tablespoon strawberry filling

 1. Make tangzhong by cooking 36 g flour and 145 g milk over medium heat, stirring until thickened.
 Let cool completely.